obonaventure/cnp3/book/network/network.rst

 .. there is a draft on expectations of lower layer

 The current version of IP is version 4 specified in :rfc:`791`.
-We will first describe this version and later will explain IP version 6 that is expected to replace IP version 4 in the future.
+We first describe this version and later explain IP version 6 that is expected to replace IP version 4 in the future.

 IP version 4
 ============